 Isomorphic Labs was born in 2021 to apply AI and computational methods to drug discovery, and transform the way medicine helps and heals people.

-We’re building on the AlphaFold breakthrough as DeepMind’s sister company and one of the newest members of the Alphabet family.
+We’re building on the AlphaFold breakthrough in active partnership with Google DeepMind, united together as members of the Alphabet family.

 And that makes us different.

 Because while we have the energy, agility and ambition of a fast-paced startup, we’ve got the capital, commitment and compute power of something much bigger.
 It expands the scope of our horizon and the scale of our ambition.

 Meet some of the Isos who are guiding us as we grow.

 A chess and programming prodigy, Demis is a computer scientist, neuroscientist and videogame designer.
 He founded the pioneering AI research company DeepMind in 2010, now part of Alphabet, which continues to produce landmark breakthroughs like AlphaFold in 2020 - a solution to the 50-year grand challenge of protein folding.

 He designed and programmed the award-winning game Theme Park at the age of 17 and went on to graduate from Cambridge University and complete a PhD in cognitive neuroscience at University College London.

 His research has been featured by the journal Science in their Top 10 Breakthroughs of the Year four different times.
 Demis is a Fellow of the Royal Society and the Royal Academy of Engineering.

 In 2017, Demis was recognised as one of TIME’s “100 Most Influential People”, and in 2018, he received a CBE for services to science and technology.